Start9Labs/docs/src/flashing-guides/startos/pi.md

 ## Flash

-1. Download and install <a href="https://www.balena.io/etcher" target="_blank">balenaEtcher</a> onto your Linux, Mac, or Windows computer.
+1. Download and install [balenaEtcher](https://www.balena.io/etcher) onto your Linux, Mac, or Windows computer.

 1. Insert your microSD card into your computer, either directly or using an adapter.